-Pre-required skills
+Pre-required Skills

 The following exercises assume you have a working knowledge of the basics of visualizing structures with Mercury, namely, how to display and manipulate structures from a 3D coordinates file.
-Familiarity with Full Interaction Maps (FIMs) would also be helpful in understanding the FIMs on Surface part of Example 3.
+Familiarity with Full Interaction Maps (FIMs) would also be helpful (See FIMs workshop MER-002 and CSDU module).
+A basic review of the Mercury interface is provided at the end of this handout.